DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00008_reelase-test-plan.md

 #### Release 2024.10.3:

-- **Abandonment:** Release 2024.10.3 was abandoned due to the incomplete fix that only updated one of the two necessary pages.
+- **Abandonment:** Release 2024.10.3 was abandoned due to the incomplete update that only updated one of the two necessary pages.
 A new release, 2024.10.4, is scheduled to resolve this.

 #### Current Release (2024.10.4):